michhar/azureml-keras-yolov3-custom/README.md

 In addition to other arguments, use `--input <video file name> --output xyz.mov`

 Example:  `python yolo_video.py --model_path trained_weights_final.h5 --anchors project/custom_anchors.txt --classes_path project/custom_classes.txt --input <path to video>/some_street_traffic.mov --output some_street_traffic_with_bboxes.mov`

+## Deploying the solution to the cloud and edge

+Instructions on using deployment files in this repo are coming soon.

 ## Credits